Chapter Summary

 Connections Across Scripture

-A prophetic poem written centuries earlier that describes the specific details of the crucifixion, including the piercing of hands and feet.
+A prophetic poem written centuries earlier that describes the specific details of Jesus' suffering on the cross.

-A parallel account of the crucifixion that provides additional details about the events surrounding Jesus's death.
+A parallel account of the crucifixion that provides additional details about the events surrounding Jesus' death.

 Discussion Questions